odpi/egeria/open-metadata-implementation/admin-services/docs/user/configuring-the-view-services.md

 They run in a [View Server](../concepts/view-server.md), they have a REST API.
-View servers are configured with a remote OMAG Server name and platform root URL, which are used to issue downstream rest calls to another OMAG Server, for example to call [Open Metadata Access Services (OMASs)](../../../access-services) to work with open metadata content from the metadata repositories .
+View servers are configured with a remote OMAG Server name and platform root URL, which are used to issue downstream rest calls to another OMAG Server, for example to call [Open Metadata Access Services (OMASs)](../../../access-services) to work with open metadata content from the metadata repositories.

 ## List the different types of view services